bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Mike Schmidt: 00:58:40

-So you can actually have OpCTV.
+So you can actually have OP_CTV.

 James O'Beirne: 00:58:42